-Gran Canaria – Cycling Heaven
+Gran Canaria & Tenerife – Cycling Heaven

 More than just a beach holiday destination, a visit to Gran Canaria by bike will leave you wondering if the island was actually designed by cyclists.
-Year-round temperatures of between 22 and 25 degrees, a mere 148mm of rainfall on average over 12 months, plenty of climbing and some of the smoothest tarmac you’ll ever ride on make it a cycling haven.
+Year-round temperatures of between 22 and 25 degrees, a mere 148 mm of rainfall on average over 12 months, plenty of climbing and some of the smoothest tarmac you’ll ever ride on make it a cycling haven.

-Likely due to this winning combination Gran Canaria has been a winter camp favourite of many a pro team in recent years.
 The landscape of Gran Canaria is uniquely stunning and diverse ranging from sparse and volcanic to lively and green.
 The climbs here can be steeper than the neighbouring Canary Islands meaning the riding is somewhat more challenging and varied – perfect training terrain.
 Those who aren’t all about pushing their limits on a cycling getaway can take advantage of recovery time on the many beautiful beaches the island has to offer.

-Southern Spain/Calpe – Sun & Smooth Tarmac
+The South of Spain/Calpe – Sun & Smooth Tarmac

-The Southern regions of Spain are a long-held favourite location of leisure cyclists and World-Tour teams alike.
+The regions of Spain are a long-held favourite location of leisure cyclists and World-Tour teams alike.
 It’s no surprise that so many fly south for winter; Andalucía enjoys more than 320 days of sunshine a year and only 40 days of rain on average.
 Calpe and the surrounding area boasts a similarly temperate climate and is swarming with cyclists engaging in some winter training during the colder months.

-Where to stay: Mojacar, Calpe, Almería
+Where to stay: Mojacar, Calpe, Almería, Almuñécar.

 Inspiring Winter Cycling Spots

 Inspired?
-Each of the 5 winter cycling spots above give you the ability to indulge in a cycling tour or training session when it should be too cold to be enjoyable!
+Each of the 4 winter cycling spots above give you the ability to indulge in a cycling tour or training session when it should be too cold to be enjoyable!
 Take a look at our winter camps to see how you can enjoy some cycling in the sun this winter.
 For more information or to find out about how we can tailor a winter trip to your needs email us on [email protected] or contact us online!